luisibanez/open-source-databases-tutorial/source/M/Remove.rst

    ^movies("The Matrix","actors","Keanu Reeves")
    ^movies("The Matrix","actors","Laurence Fishburne")

-This, again, can be veriried with the `zwrite`_ command:
+This, again, can be verified with the `zwrite`_ command:

 ::